-Our current principal markets for our transportation and search and rescue services to the offshore oil and gas exploration, development and production industry are in the U.S. Gulf of Mexico, Alaska and Brazil.
-In addition, we currently conduct activities in Colombia, Dominican Republic, India, Norway, Spain and the United Kingdom.
+Our current principal markets for our transportation and emergency response SAR services to the offshore oil and gas exploration, development and production industry are in the U.S. Gulf of Mexico, Brazil, Suriname, Colombia and Alaska.
+In addition, we currently have customers in Argentina, the Dominican Republic, India and the United Kingdom.

 Demand for helicopters in support of offshore oil and gas exploration, development and production, both in the U.S. and internationally, is affected by the level of offshore exploration and drilling activities.
 Activity levels in the offshore oil and gas industry, in turn, are affected by prevailing oil and gas prices, expectations about future prices, price volatility and long-term trends in oil and gas prices.
-Historically, the prices for oil and gas and, consequently, the level of activity in the offshore oil and gas exploration development and production sectors, have been volatile and subject to wide fluctuations in response to changes in the supply of and demand for oil and gas, market uncertainty and a variety of additional factors beyond our control, such as:
+Historically, the prices for oil and gas and, consequently, the level of activity in the offshore oil and gas industry, have been volatile and subject to wide fluctuations in response to changes in the supply of and demand for oil and gas, market uncertainty and a variety of additional factors beyond our control, such as:

-- customer assessments of offshore drilling prospects compared with land-based opportunities, including oil sands and shale formations; - · customer assessments of cost, geological opportunity and political stability in host countries; - worldwide supply of and demand for oil and natural gas; - the price and availability of alternative fuels; - · the ability of The Organization of Petroleum Exporting Countries ("OPEC") to set and maintain production levels and pricing; - the level of production of non-OPEC countries; - the relative exchange rates for the U.S. dollar; and - · various U.S. and international government policies regarding exploration and development of oil and gas reserves.
+- customer assessments of offshore drilling prospects compared with land-based opportunities, including oil sands and shale formations; - customer assessments of cost, geological opportunity and political stability in host countries; - worldwide supply of and demand for oil and natural gas; - the price and availability of alternative fuels; - the ability of The Organization of Petroleum Exporting Countries ("OPEC") to set and maintain production levels and pricing; - the level of production of non-OPEC countries; - · the relative exchange rates for the U.S. dollar; and - · various U.S. and international government policies regarding exploration and development of oil and gas reserves.

 U.S. Markets.
-We are one of the largest suppliers of helicopter services in the U.S. Gulf of Mexico, which is a major offshore oil and gas exploration and production region and one of the largest oil and gas aviation markets in the world, and where we operate from 13 bases.
+We are one of the largest suppliers of helicopter services in the U.S. Gulf of Mexico, which is a major offshore oil and gas exploration, development and production region and one of the largest oil and gas aviation markets in the world.
+We operate from 11 bases in this region.
 Our client base in the U.S. Gulf of Mexico consists primarily of international, independent and major integrated oil and gas companies.
-Among our strengths in this region are our advanced proprietary flight-following systems, our maintenance operations and our search and rescue services.
+In addition to the quality and location of our operating bases, our strengths in this region include our advanced proprietary flight-following systems, our maintenance operations and our emergency response SAR services.

-We have four operating bases in Alaska, where we provide support for international, independent and major integrated oil and gas companies along the North Slope, summer flightseeing tours and support for inland utility operations.
+We have four operating bases in Alaska, where we provide support for independent and major integrated oil and gas companies along the North Slope, summer flightseeing tours and support for inland utility operations.
 Despite the remote location of our Alaskan bases, they are strategically located to provide services to our customers.
 These bases frequently include crew accommodations, hangars and fuel systems, all of which can be otherwise difficult or expensive to secure and maintain in such remote locations.